railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 .. index:: delivery

-.. note:: Delivery of an order
+.. note:: Delivery of an Order

 	The term 'delivery' should be taken in the broadest sense in OpenERP.
 	The effect of a delivery depends on the configuration of the sold product.

-	If its type is either Stockable Product or Consumable, OpenERP will make a request for it to be sent for picking.
+	If its type is either ``Stockable Product`` or ``Consumable``, OpenERP will make a request for it to be sent for picking.
-	If the product's type is Service, OpenERP's scheduler will create a task in the project management system,
+	If the product's type is ``Service``, OpenERP's scheduler will create a task in the project management system,
-	or create a subcontract purchase order if the product's Procurement Method is Make to Order.
+	or create a subcontract purchase order if the product's `Procurement Method` is ``Make to Order``.

-	Invoicing after delivery does as it says: invoicing for the services when the tasks have been closed.
+	``Invoicing after delivery`` does as it says: invoicing for the services when the tasks have been closed.

 When you sign a new contract, you can just enter the order into the system and OpenERP will track